THC-JD: what is this new molecule?

 As we said, in the absence of any serious reports on the effects of THC-jd, all that remains is to get an idea of its effects from its structure and the feedback from consumers who have tried it.

-Like all cannabinoids close to THC-p, THC-JD seems to act on:
+Like all cannabinoids similar to THC-p, THC-JD appears to act on :

 The reported effects are:

-However, as is often the case, these effects, their potency and duration, vary from one opinion to another.
-What's more, given its molecular structure, THC-jd can potentially cause the same undesirable effects as THC-jd: anxiety, dizziness, a kind of paranoia...
-So if you're going to use it, we advise you to do so in moderation, especially in the early stages.
+However, as is often the case, these effects, their intensity, and their duration vary from person to person.
+Furthermore, given its molecular structure, THC-jd can potentially cause the same side effects as THC-jd: anxiety, dizziness, a kind of paranoia… If you wish to consume it, we therefore advise you to do so in moderation, especially at first.

 How is THC-jd synthesized?